Buzzardleg2000/Pulse/docs/Methodology/DrugsMethodology.md

 Background and Scope
 --------------------
-*Pharmacokinetics* is the study of the relationship between the dose of a drug and the time-evolution of the concentration of the drug throughout the body.
-The relationship between the concentration of a drug and the physiological response is described by the *pharmacodynamics* @cite rosenbaum2012basic.
+<i>Pharmacokinetics</i> is the study of the relationship between the dose of a drug and the time-evolution of the concentration of the drug throughout the body.
+The relationship between the concentration of a drug and the physiological response is described by the <i>pharmacodynamics</i> @cite rosenbaum2012basic.
 The engine has both pharmacokinetic and pharmacodynamic models.
 Because it is physiologically-based, the pharmacokinetic model has resolution at the same scale as the cardiovascular and respiratory systems.
 Physiologically-based pharmacokinetic (PBPK) modeling is a technique that mathematically models the distribution, uptake, metabolism, and clearance of a drug with consideration of the relevant physiological processes @cite khalil2011physiologically.
 The PBPK model provides more resolution than the classic one and two compartment models.
 The PBPK model also provides a base on which to build a receptor-based pharmacodynamic (PD) model, although the PD model is currently a lower-fidelity phenomenological model based solely on the concentration of a drug in the blood. %Drugs impact body-level physiologic behavior such as heart rate, respiration rate, and blood pressure as result of cellular-level interactions caused by a drug that changes the behavior of physiologic entities, such as blood vessels and electrical activity in the heart.
 The cellular-level processes are not modeled in the engine, and instead the PD model is a direct relationship between concentration and maximum effect for a body-level response.

 @anchor drugs-data-flow
 Data Flow